sBustillo/DavidHasselhofHydra/README.md

 Is a simple Hydra prank for people who's dont lock the screen.

-U can stop it from task manager.
+can be stoped with taskmang